Emergencies & After-Hour Crisis

 Knowing what to do when someone is in distress can be difficult.
-UofSC provides mental health training programs to students, student groups, classes, faculty groups and staff.
-These programs teach individuals how to recognize the warning signs of suicide and who to contact in those situations.
+UofSC's mental health training programs help students, student groups, classes, faculty groups and staff learn to recognize suicide warning signs and who to contact in those situations.

 Report a Concern

-Are you concerned about a friend or are you a faculty or staff member in the Carolina community that believes a student needs help?
-There are several ways you can help.
+Are you a student concerned about a friend or classmate or a faculty or staff member who believes a student or coworker needs help?
+Here are ways you can help.

 UofSC Counseling & Psychiatry: 803-777-5223

 Crisis Text Line: Text HELLO to 741741 (FREE, 24/7 and confidential)

 Student Care and Outreach Team: If you are ever concerned about someone's health, well-being or safety, submit a referral.